Service Dog FAQs

 A:

-You will find a wide range of opinions on what dog breeds make good service dogs online, but unfortunately, the dog training industry is the wild west, and people who have plenty of time to use social media tend to not know too much about dogs and dog training.
+You will find a wide range of opinions on what dogs are good service dog breeds online, but unfortunately, the dog training industry is the wild west, and people who have plenty of time to use social media tend to not know too much about dogs and dog training.

 Here are our thoughts.
 We are professional dog trainers, with dozens of service dogs personally trained and deployed for over 140 different tasks.
 In other words, we have the background and experience to back our opinions up.